 Who is eligible to participate in the challenge?

-Any Ontario secondary school is eligible to participate.
+Any secondary school in Ontario and B.C. is eligible to participate.
 The #IGiveAShirt Challenge is an excellent activity for school eco/environmental clubs, environmental/science classes, or fashion clubs!

 What will happen to the material collected as part of the challenge?

 The material will be delivered to one of Value Village’s retail locations in Ontario or B.C. where it will be resold for rewear.
 Material that is not purchased in these stores are sold to customers in markets where there is a demand to help supply economies with a steady stream of high-quality goods.
 More information is available at www.valuevillage.com/impact

 The material will be collected by one of Value Village’s non-profit collection partners.
 Value Village will pay the non-profit organization for every item collected, providing the non-profit with unrestricted revenue to fund its mission and programs.

 What is the nature of the partnership between Value Village and Recycling Council of Ontario?

 - The #IGiveAShirt Challenge was created in partnership between Value Village and Recycling Council of Ontario to educate high school students about textile reuse through rewear.
 Value Village is a for profit organization and all the clothes collected will be put into the Value Village Cycle.
 Value Village has made an upfront sponsorship commitment to Recycling Council of Ontario, a non-profit charity, to support efforts to promote waste reduction in Ontario.